Last Updated on April 10, 2024 by Pamela MacNaughtan

 The summer season typically starts mid-June and runs until mid-September.
 During these months, the average temperatures are 11ºC to 25ºC (51ºF to 77ºF) without humidity.
 There will be days, however, when the humidity spikes and outside temperatures can feel like 35ºC to 40ºC (95ºF to 104ºF); this typically happens in June, July and August.

-Festivals and events abound, the most popular being Festival d’été de Québec, a 10-day music festival in July; Grand Feux Loto-Québec , Fête de la Nouvelles-France (New France Festival), ComediHa!
+Summer is the best time to visit Quebec City for vibrant festivals and events.
+The most popular festival is Festival d’été de Québec, a 10-day music festival in July; followed by Grand Feux Loto-Québec , Fête de la Nouvelles-France (New France Festival), ComediHa!
 Fest-Québec and Festibière Québec in August; Fête Arc-en-ciel de Quebec (Pride), Grand Prix Cycliste de Québec in September.

 Finding hotel deals in Quebec City in summer can be a challenge, so it is best to book early if possible (we suggest using sites like Booking.com).
 We suggest you start looking no later than March if you’re planning to attend Festival d’été de Québec or Fête de la Nouvelles-France.